General Academic Guidelines

 Bishop Kelly offers a select number of courses for concurrent college credit.
 Credit requirements are determined by the cooperating university.
 Dual credit courses may be designated with DC.

 The course offerings at Bishop Kelly High School are dependent upon student interest and the availability of instructors.
+During the 2021-2022 School Year, elective courses may be limited due to expected social distancing and COVID precautions.
+Contact counselors for current course availability.

 Bishop Kelly High School students are required to register for a minimum of seven courses during each of their eight semesters at the school.